hasaansworld/sna-project/readme.md

 - Novelty metrics are influenced by the quality of the created dataset
 - The focal year selection can significantly impact novelty calculations

-## Contributing

-If you wish to contribute to this project, please:
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with a clear description of your changes

-## License

-[Specify your license here]

-## Acknowledgments

-- OpenAlex for providing the citation data API
-- Novelpy developers for implementing the novelty metrics
-- [Any other acknowledgments]